MaskeyDude/frontendmentor-product-preview-card-component/README.md

 </p>
 ```

-<h4>This was the code that finally like damn finally worked and the mobile version was good and happy :D</h4>
+This was the code that finally like damn finally worked and the mobile version was good and happy :D

 ```css
 .box {